TempeHS/NodeJS_PWA_Programming_For_The_Web_Task_Source/docs/README.md

     code ap.js
 ```

 2. Configure the app.js to initiate the servicework.js ny inserting the JS.
-This ensures that when the window (app) loads that the serviceworker.js is called to memory.
+This ensures that when the window (app) loads, the serviceworker.js is called to memory.

 ```js
     if ("serviceWorker" in navigator) {